 Volunteers helping to track hummingbird migration across North America.

-Fewer hours of daylight trigger hormonal changes that cause an urge to fuel up and fly south.
-Most hummingbirds that breed in the U.S. and Canada winter in Mexico and Central America.
-Recent studies also indicate that hummingbirds of a dozen different species spend winter in the US. along the Gulf coast and into Georgia, Florida, and the Carolinas.
-Many questions remain.
-Help scientists, researchers and land managers answer pressing questions by continue to submit your hummingbird observations this fall.
+Fewer hours of daylight trigger hormonal changes that cause an urge to fuel up and fly south for many hummingbirds that breed in the U.S. and Canada winter in Mexico and Central America.
+Help scientists, researchers and land managers answer pressing questions about hummingbird migration and habitat needs by submitting your hummingbird observations.

 What to Report

+Where are you seeing adult male hummingbirds?
 Because male hummingbirds are the first to leave their breeding grounds and the first to arrive at fall migration stop-over sites, please report your observations of male hummingbirds.
-If you know the species name, please report this information in the comment section.
+Comments: What male hummingbird species did you observe?
+Frequency: Report once a week when present.
+Photos: Always welcome.
 Male hummingbirds are usually more colorful than female and juvenile hummingbirds.
 Try to catch the vibrant orange, red, and green colors of the male hummingbirds with your cameras and smartphones.
 These photos provide a voucher for your observation.

 2. Reporting category: Hummingbird Sighting